-Posting certain information is illegal.
-In addition, some postings may violate the Health Insurance Portability and Accountability Act (HIPAA) and/or Health Information Technology (HITEC).
+Some postings may violate the Health Insurance Portability and Accountability Act (HIPAA) and/or Health Information Technology (HITEC).
 These rules protect patient privacy by establishing how individually identifiable information may be used.
 Students have a duty to report any breach of confidentiality or policy, either through their own account or by others, to the appropriate department heads.